karnawis/java-hello-world/technical-requirements.md

 # Hello World Java

-A quick repo for gaining more familiarity with Java
+A repository to learn java for a developer with a javascript background, it's for gaining more familiarity with Java

 ## Tech Stack

-- Java 8
+- Java 17
+- spring boot
 - Maven
 - Unit Test